Acacia calantha: Taxonomy

 Acacia calantha was first formally described by the botanist Leslie Pedley in 1980 in the journal Austrobaileya from specimens he collected in 1976, 18 km south of Cracow.

 Distribution and habitat

 This species of wattle is endemic to an area around Cracow in south eastern Queensland in the Dawson River catchment.
-It is found on the lower slopes of steep sandstone hills and ridges growing in sandy to sandy-clay soils as a part of dry sclerophyll forest communities as is often associated with species including Corymbia maculata, C. trachyphloia, Eucalyptus crebra, E. cloeziana, E. citriodora, C. tesselaris, Angophora leiocarpa, Lysicarpus angustifolius, Acacia podalyriifolia and A. crassa.
+It is found on the lower slopes of steep sandstone hills and ridges growing in sandy to sandy-clay soils as a part of dry sclerophyll forest communities, and is often associated with species including Corymbia maculata, C. trachyphloia, Eucalyptus crebra, E. cloeziana, E. citriodora, C. tesselaris, Angophora leiocarpa, Lysicarpus angustifolius, Acacia podalyriifolia and A. crassa.

 Conservation status

 Acacia calantha is listed as "near threatened" under the Queensland Government Nature Conservation Act 1992.